Poverty in Niger

+Poverty by Region

+Percent of population living on less than $2.15, $3.65 and $6.85 a day, international dollars (2017 PPP) as per the World Bank.

 Food insecurity

 Representing nearly 35% of the population, an estimated 5.4 million citizens are food-insecure.
 Around 40% of children are underweight.
 Two and a half million people experience hunger and 800,000 children are malnourished.
 In January 2018, UNICEF flagged the terrorist insurgency of Boko Haram as a significant cause of the malnourishment of 400,000 children, labeling Niger as the world's most under-funded humanitarian crisis.
 Millions more are required humanitarian assistance after fleeing their homes.
 The agency warned that 90,000 children could die of Severe Acute Malnutrition in the coming year unless the international community took swift action.
 This amounts to more than 240 child deaths each day.
 The lack of food in Niger causes malnutrition and weakness, which often leads to infection and illness.
 One in four children dies before reaching age five.
 In 2015, ongoing floods, droughts, and temperature spikes attributed to climate change caused a severe food crisis compounded by water shortages.